 Students may also receive credit for a non-Honors course by contracting it as an Honors class.
-By adding additional course requirements (usually through more intense reading requirements, a special paper, community engagement project, presentation, and/or a final project), students can receive Honors credit for the non-Honors course.
-In order to do this, students should contact their professor early in the semester and fill out a contract form https://honorswvu.wufoo.com/forms/contract-application/).
+By adding a deep and meaningful educational experience (usually through more intense reading requirements, a special paper, community engagement project, presentation, and/or a final project), students can receive Honors credit for the non-Honors course.
+In order to do this, students should contact their professor early in the semester and fill out a contract form found on our website.
 The form, when completed, must be submitted to the Honors College office by the Friday of the 7th week of the semester.
 Student must earn a B or better for the contract to receive Honors credit for the course.